cpske/ISP/authentication/index.md

    - passwords must be remembered and kept secret
    - **weak** since passwords can be stolen or guessed
    - servers should *never* store password as plain text or encrypted w/o salt
-   - encrypted passwords (stolen from server) can still be cracked by brute force
+   - encrypted passwords (stolen from a server) can still be cracked by brute force

 2. Biometrics - body-based signature
    - fingerprint